donet-server/donet/README.md

 Donet logo artwork created by [honeymatsu](https://honeymatsu.carrd.co/). 🍩

 Older revisions of the Donet logo created and designed by [Karla Valeria Rodriguez](https://github.com/karla-valeria). 🍩

+## Legal
+"we", "us", and "our" refer to the Github organization, "Donet".

+“Disney” may refer to The Walt Disney Company, or any of its subsidiaries.

+The Donet project and organization is **not** in any way endorsed by, or affiliated with, the Toontown: Corporate Clash non-profit game studio registered in the United States.
+We are not affiliated with Disney.